 SPSS Variable Labels and Value Labels are two of the great features of its ability to create a code book right in the data set.
-Using these every time is good statistical practice.
+Using these every time is good data analysis practice.

 SPSS doesn’t limit variable names to 8 characters like it used to, but you still can’t use spaces, and it will make coding easier if you keep the variable names short.
 You then use Variable Labels to give a nice, long description of each variable.
 On questionnaires, I often use the actual question.